albertklin/Ctrl-World-PSFs/readme.md

 We also need to download official $\pi_{0.5}$-DROID checkpoint following [official openpi repo](https://github.com/Physical-Intelligence/openpi).
 We provide some snapshots in `dataset_example/droid_new_setup`.
 These snapshot are from new DROID setups out of opensourced dataset. we tried tasks including `task_types = ['pickplace', 'towel_fold', 'wipe_table', 'tissue', 'close_laptop','stack']`.

 *Claims: We only train Ctrl-World on opensourced DROID dataset and zero-shot transferred to our new DROID setups.
-The model can evaluate a policy’s instruction-following capability but also can be imprecision in modeling physical interactions.*
+The model can evaluate a policy’s instruction-following capability but also can be imprecise in modeling physical interactions.*

 ```bash
 CUDA_VISIBLE_DEVICES=0 XLA_PYTHON_CLIENT_MEM_FRACTION=0.4 python scripts/rollout_interact_pi.py --task_type pickplace --dataset_root_path dataset_example --dataset_meta_info_path dataset_meta_info --dataset_names droid_subset --svd_model_path ${path to svd folder} --clip_model_path ${path to clip folder} --ckpt_path ${path to ctrl-world ckpt} --pi_ckpt ${path to ctrl-world ckpt} --task_type ${pickplace}